Nie Xiaoqian: Plot

 Nie Xiaoqian is introduced as a beautiful female ghost.
 She died at the age of 18 and was interred in an old temple in Jinhua, Zhejiang.
 Nie is coerced to participate in ritual murders in the service of a demon.
 A pale-faced scholar, Ning Caichen, is going to Beijing to take a civil service examination.
-Though Nie attempts to prey upon Ning Caichen, he resists her and takes her from her haunt.
+Though Nie attempts to prey upon Ning Caichen, he resists her and takes her from the demon.
 As Ning's sickly wife slowly dies, Nie fulfills expectations of filial piety as she takes upon the household chores.
 Once Ning's wife dies, he is free to pursue Nie.
 Nie's good works earn her humanity back.
 She and Ning marry and conceive a child, representative of Nie's restoration.

+Characters

+Nie Xiaoqian

+Nie Xiaoqian appears in Strange Tales from a Chinese Studio as a ghost whose beauty is matched by talent and innate kindness.
+Once an eighteen-year-old girl, she died young and was buried beside a derelict temple just north of Jinhua, Zhejiang.
+In the afterlife, she fell under the sway of a Yaksha and other Yaoguais, who compelled her to lure passing travellers to their doom.
+On one such mission, she tried to ensnare the scholar Ning Caichen, who sought accommodation at Lanre Temple, but his integrity and compassion moved her to lend him her aid instead.
+Then, with Ning's help, she later escaped her demonic captors and found refuge in the Ning household, caring for his mother and his ailing wife.
+After the wife's death, she married Ning Caichen, and together the couple destroyed the yaoguais that had long haunted Jinhua.
+Some years later, she bore him a son, and the story ends on a note of domestic harmony.